 Manitowoc continues to recommend that cranes be properly maintained, regularly inspected and repaired as necessary.
 Manitowoc reminds crane owners to ensure that all safety decals are in place and legible.
-Manitowoc continues to urge crane owners to upgrade their cranes with rated capacity limiter and control lever lockout systems for all lifting operations.
+Manitowoc continues to urge crane owners to upgrade their cranes with load moment indicator (LMI) and control lever lockout systems for all lifting operations.